The 5 Best Christian Books of All Time

 Knowing God by J.I.
 Packer

 Knowing God (1973) is written by J.I.
 Packer, an English-born Canadian theologian.
 Like Mere Christianity, it also started not as a book but as a topic for different media.
-Knowing God is originally written for a magazine.
-It has book and study guides to help the reader in their journey of knowing God through reading the book.
-Some people consider this book a Christian classic and a good reference book to read for the topic of attributes of God and God’s grace.
+Knowing God was originally written for a magazine.
+It has a book and study guides to help the reader in their journey of knowing God through reading the book.
+Some people consider this book a Christian classic and a good reference book on the attributes of God and God’s grace.

 J.I.
 Packer discusses the importance of growing deeper in the knowledge of God, a fundamental topic in Christianity.
-It emphasizes the need to know God, God’s attributes, and God’s works in Christian lives.
-This book also focuses on the relevance of knowing God to the daily lives of Christians.
-It is a book recommended for those who want to grow deeper in their knowledge of God.
-It is also helpful for pastors and ministers who lead the Christian church.
+It emphasizes the need to know God, God’s attributes, and God’s works in Christian lives and focuses on the relevance of knowing God to Christians’ daily lives.
+This book is recommended for those who want to grow deeper in their knowledge of God and is also helpful for pastors and ministers who lead the Christian church.

 Pros: